ecc521/signmein-mockups/README.md

-# signmein-mockups
+# signmein-website

-Mockup UIs for the signmein app.
+Website for the SignMeIn App.